 Preparation for this field is offered solely via certificate programs, which can take 2-3 semesters to complete.
 In central services technician certificate programs, students prepare for job responsibilities, such as the operation of sterilization machinery and the sterile storage of medical equipment.
 Course topics range from microbiology to inventory management and decontamination methods.

 Students spend the same amount of time in the laboratory and in the classroom.
-Some programs also require that students complete clinical internships at hospitals.
 Possible course options may include the following:

 - Medical terminology